whennemuth/Devops-show-and-tell/README.md

-**LONG TERM TARGET?**: Perhaps put a sandbox version of an app currently supported by member up on the cloud.
+**LONG TERM TARGET?**:
+Hands-on ability and practical readiness for common cloud-related functions on AWS and linux environments.
+A potential exercise to demonstrate this kind of readiness could be to put a sandbox version of an app currently supported by member up on the cloud.

 **LOGISTICS/CONSIDERATIONS:**

--  Meeting would always take a back seat to the job.
+-  Meeting and exercises would always take a back seat to the job.
 - It would be optimum to all meet up in person.
 How to manage this?
 - How often to meet?
 Weekly?
 Every two weeks?
 -  What if someone has to skip a meeting or two?